 From the coastal settlement of Grand Manan to the lonely archipelago of Martin Head, these warm and friendly inns provide a comfortable shelter from the northern nature.
 They have a unique sense of peace and isolation that can only be found in the forgotten corners of the world, such as New Brunswick’s Bay of Fundy.

 Hike the Last Remaining Old Growth Acadian Forests

-The trails along the Bay of Fundy follow routes which move in and out of the rock outcroppings along the coast.
-These trails follow the hem of the coast so closely, many sections are often inaccessible due to the impressive tides that the bay is famous for.
+The Bay of Fundy trails follows routes in and out of the rock outcroppings along the coast.
+These trails follow the hem of the coast so closely.
+Many sections are often inaccessible due to the impressive tides.
 What do you do when exploring the tidal Fundy Archipelago?
 Break out the kayaks of course!
-Sea kayaking is the perfect way to fully explore the mysterious coves and islands along the coast, freeing you to paddle between impressive rock spires, often joined by the friendly Fundy marine life such as seals and porpoises.
+Sea kayaking is the perfect way to fully explore the mysterious coves and islands along the coast.
+Paddle between impressive rock spires and join the friendly Fundy marine life such as seals and porpoises.

 Explore Secret Beaches

-First off, perhaps eating is reason enough to visit New Brunswick.
+Eating is reason enough to visit New Brunswick.
 The Bay of Fundy has unprecedented access to fresh seafood.
-Fishing remains a major cultural and economic pursuit in New Brunswick and as a result fresh seafood is always readily available.
-Everything from buttery Atlantic Lobster to fresh Salmon grace the plates of those lucky enough to be dining in the cozy inns that dot the Fundy Coast.
-Between the individual preparation in a home style and the unparalleled marine health and abundance these dinners are perfect for the trail weary seafood fanatic.
+Fishing remains a major cultural and economic pursuit in New Brunswick.
+As a result, fresh seafood is always readily available.
+Everything from buttery Atlantic Lobster to fresh Salmon grace your plates on the Fundy Coast.
+Meals are prepared in a home-style and unparalleled in abundance.
+It’s perfect for the trail-weary seafood fanatic.